Caneletto, Venice, The Grand Canal, about 1740

 - A different scale

 However, even though we know this to be true, when it comes to actually drawing this effect of changes in size, we are often more cautious than we should be.

-The actual changes in scale can be HUGE but it is hard for our logical side of our brain to realise this.
-We can measure them and ‘prove’ to ourselves they get smaller, but still we can be hesitant when trying to draw something in perspective.
+The actual changes in scale can be HUGE but it is hard for our logical side of our brain to realize this.
+We can measure them and ‘prove’ to ourselves they get smaller, but still, we can be hesitant when trying to draw something in perspective.

 How to measure for scale